• Donate

 "Bodyguard"

-Granted, if the Outfielder throws the ball at the Kicker and you can't deflect it before it hits the Kicker, the Kicker will be "out".
+Granted, if the Outfielder throws the ball at the Kicker and you can't stop it before it hits the Kicker, the Kicker will be "out".
 But the good news is that if the Outfielder throws the ball at your buddy, the ball is gonna probably hit the ground.
 Which means it will be a dead ball.
 Which means you can retrieve it and send it back to the Pitcher.

 "Go Fetch"